 Firebase & Loading speed

 Since app’s speed is a crucial factor for user engagement, retention, satisfaction and a number of other super-important indicators, it’s logical to conclude increased app speed will lead to increased conversions.
 So how fast is Firebase?
-The answer is – real fast.
+The answer is – really fast.

 Firebase Pros & Cons